Unity-Technologies/com.unity.formats.fbx/com.unity.formats.fbx/Documentation~/prefab-variants-concepts.md

 You can adjust the way Unity handles the Model Prefab created from an FBX file by [changing the import settings](https://docs.unity3d.com/Documentation/Manual/class-FBXImporter.html), but you can't edit the Model Prefab with the Unity Editor, contrary to a Unity Prefab.

-You can instantiate a Model Prefab in a Scene, but a [best practice](prefab-variants-workflow.md) is to first create a Prefab Variant based on the Model Prefab and then instantiate the created Prefab Variant instead of the Model Prefab.
+You can instantiate a Model Prefab in a Scene if it suits your needs as is.
+However, if you need to override some of the Model Prefab properties, or further adapt the Model Prefab to your project beyond the importer capabilities, a best practice is to first create a Prefab Variant based on the Model Prefab and then instantiate the created Prefab Variant instead of the Model Prefab.

 ### FBX file edit